Blossom End Rot – What It Is and How To Fix It

 DIY Vinegar and Baking Soda Test:

-This DIY soil pH test is very simple and gives you the result right away and in a visual manner so it’s easy to identify the pH of the soil.
-Get a cup full of the soil from different places in your garden.
+This DIY soil pH test is very simple and gives you the result right away and visually, so it’s easy to identify the pH of the soil.
+Get a cup full of soil from different places in your garden.

-Get 2 separate containers and put 2 spoonfuls of the soil in each container.
-Add ½ cup vinegar in one container.
-If the soil starts to fizz then you have an alkaline soil with pH between 7 and 8.
+Get two separate containers and put two spoonfuls of the soil in each container.
+Add ½ cups of vinegar to one container.
+If the soil starts to fizz, you have alkaline soil with a pH between 7 and 8.

-After that add ½ cup of baking soda.
-If it fizzes then your soil is acidic with pH between 5 to 6.
-If both containers have no reaction then that means that your soil is neutral, which is good news.
+After that, add ½ cup of baking soda.
+If it fizzes, your soil is acidic, with a pH between 5 and 6.
+If both containers have no reaction, your soil is neutral, which is good news.

 Some tips for Adjusting pH Levels